 It has twisting multi-story slides and climbing cages indoors and out which lead to buses and airplanes and a ferris wheel perched several stories above the ground, tunnels between floors, antique natural history exhibits and carnival game stalls, free-form mosaic-covered art nouveau/science fiction-inspired arches and staircases, collections of parts of historic buildings, a working antique shoelace-making machine, an indoor skate park, the world’s largest pair of underwear, vintage jukeboxes, and a 19th-century log cabin – to name just a few of its many, gloriously incongruous parts.

-It was about more than just aesthetics, embracing humanistic reason, scholarly curiosity, open-minded exploration, and social and educational reform.
 The Garden Realm was just one of a remarkable range of Enlightenment-related endeavors of the duke of Anhalt-Dessau, Leopold III, more commonly known as Fürst Franz (Prince Franz) or Friedrich Franz.
 He wanted to bring Enlightenment values and education to the general public, and so the parks were open to the public and included demonstration gardens and farms for agricultural education and research.

 One of the biggest surprises awaiting the visitor to Berlin is the startling number of shopping malls.
 It can seem as though you’re never more than ten minutes from one.
 There are so many that I felt compelled to count and map them and see how New York, for example, compares.
 Short answer: Berlin has 67 malls and New York City has 16.
 Proportionally, Berlin has ten times as many per capita and four times as many per square mile.
 If New York had the same mall density it would have 156.